Cauchy Transforms of Colored Graphs in Two Variables: Contact order

 That is, the order of vanishing for $\Lambda_\la(z) - \Lambda_\mu(z)$ at $\infty$ is $4$, which is twice the length of the shortest path from vertex $1$ to vertex $3$. \end{example}

 Notice that in the example above, we have

-The next lemma concerns what are often called walk generating functions.
+where $f(z)$ and $g(z)$ represent the ``path data'' of the graph.
+These are related to what are often called walk generating functions.
 Recall that if $A$ is the adjacency matrix of a graph, the entry $a^{(n)}_{ij}$ of $A^n$ counts walks of length $n$ from vertex $i$ to vertex $j$.
 The walk generating function is the matrix valued function